 Step 3: Look at your options:

-● This computer: This is the exact option we need, but you should also look at some others that might be able to fix some Windows 10 problems.
+● This computer: This is the exact option we need, but you should also look at others that might be able to fix some Windows 10 problems.

-● There will be a lot of options under "Advanced startup," like "start-up from a bootable USB drive," "change Windows startup settings," and "restore from a system image."
+● There will be a lot of options under "Advanced startup," like "startup from a bootable USB drive," "change Windows startup settings," and "restore from a system image."

 ● More ways to fix things: Install Windows from scratch to start over.